aparnara/knocksforadollar/README.md

 3. Clone and configure the sample
     - Paste the following in a macOS Terminal prompt:
       - *git clone https://github.com/aparnara/knocksforadollar/*
+    - Rename the .env.example by pasting the following in a macOS Terminal prompt:
+      - *mv .env.example .env*
+    - Follow instructions in .env

 4. Run the server and test
     - Paste the following in a macOS Terminal prompt: